influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

    to divide the numerator operand value by the denominator operand value and multiply by 100.

 {{% note %}}
-In the following examples use `pivot()` to align operands into rows because `pivot()` works in most cases and is more performant than `join()`.
+The following examples use `pivot()` to align operands into rows because `pivot()` works in most cases and is more performant than `join()`.
 _See [Pivot vs join](/v2.0/query-data/flux/mathematic-operations/#pivot-vs-join)._
 {{% /note %}}